leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

   I find the core ideas behind Svelte and Elm more relevant.
 TypeScript helps.
   CSS is fine, but not on Mondays.

+GIS & Webmapping
+  During a few years I was working extensively with `PostGIS <http://postgis.org/>`_ and `Leaflet <https://leafletjs.com/>`_.
+I really appreciate how Webmapping sits at the crossroads of databases, APIs, data representation, and aesthetics.
+What I learned to optimize apps in that context was extremely useful to then scale services at Mozilla.

 Qt
   The Qt framework allows me to build applications with nice GUIs that run everywhere.
   Using C++ is fun (in this context).